JWST NIRSpec MOS Pipeline Caveats

 1-D extraction considerations

 The size of the 1-D extraction aperture in the cross-dispersion direction is defined by the reference file for the extract_1d step of the calwebb_spec2 pipeline, via the parameter extract_width (in units of pixels).
 For MOS observations, when the source type is a point source, the center of the extraction aperture is automatically offset to the expected position of the source within its slitlet.
-The accuracy of this offset depends on the target acquisition accuracy.
+This offset has been shown to be inaccurate in some cases, so users should check the fidelity of the 1-D products and reprocess with different centering if needed.
 The automatic centering can be overidden by setting the optional step argument use_source_posn to False, and modifying the reference file parameters ystart and ystop to define the desired boundary of the extraction aperture (in pixels).
-These parameters are global, and currently cannot be modified for different sources in the same exposure.
-There are other optional reference file parameters that allow specification of a Boxcar extraction with height that varies with wavelength (the default is a simple rectangle), as well as a background region for background subtraction at the 1-D extraction stage; these options have not been adequately tested and are not recommended at present.
+The extract_1d step parameters are global, and currently cannot be modified for different sources in the same exposure.
+There are other optional reference file parameters that allow specification of a boxcar extraction with height that varies with wavelength (the default is a simple rectangle), as well as a background region for background subtraction at the 1-D extraction stage; these options have not been adequately tested and are not recommended at present.
+Note that aperture corrections for extraction apertures that are larger or smaller than the default size are not yet available, so in such cases users must calculate their own corrections using point source data.

 Unidentified optical shorts